 For White, these stories don’t represent a change in course, or a reaction to the Trump presidency (both were written before he was elected).
 In fact, he has been chronicling the limits of change for most of his career.
 It’s only now that they have become relevant.
 He specializes in characters devoted to causes bigger than themselves.
 In his more commercial projects, like Nacho Libre and The School of Rock, he celebrates his characters who see their vocation – Mexican wrestler and rock star, respectively – as a calling.
 The protagonist of School of Rock, Dewey Finn (Jack Black), speaks of rock and roll as if it could change the world.
 He is as committed to his cause as anyone.

-These characters did not strike a political chord during the Obama years, or even the late Bush era, when hope and change were valuable commodities.
+These characters did not resonate with audiences during the Obama years, or even the late Bush era, when hope and change were valuable commodities.
 We didn’t want to scrutinize those idealistic notions.
 We just wanted to believe in them.
 But the world has caught up to White, and critical analysis of earnest intentions is now widespread among the left, or anyone blindsided by Trump’s victory in 2016.

-Still, there are other reasons his recent work, which so acutely explain our political moment, have not become bigger hits (Beatriz made only $7 million, and Brad’s Status will make even less).
+Still, there are other reasons his recent work, despite their perceptiveness about our political moment, haven’t become bigger hits (Beatriz made only $7 million, and Brad’s Status will make even less).
 They value contradiction and complexity over single-mindedness, a noble artistic goal that may undercut any attempt at commercial success.
 Talking about Enlightened with The Believer in 2014, White said, “My affinity is with Amy [the main character], I see the arrogant side of her, too, and the narcissism that comes with that I see in myself…if I had made Amy a little bit more of a hero, then maybe it would’ve gotten a bigger audience, but I also think that would’ve undercut what I was trying to do.”

 In an era of fierce tribalism, many viewers may be simply looking to see themselves onscreen, not to see those archetypes subverted and criticized, even when done so with such genuine curiosity.
-His characters are admirably earnest and painfully vulnerable, and as viewers, we toggle between finding them heroic and grating.
-Any of us who look honestly at ourselves would be struck with similar contradictions, but perhaps an authentic, untidy look at our own complicated lives is not what we’re looking for at the movies these days.
+His characters are admirably earnest and painfully vulnerable, and we toggle between finding them heroic and grating.
+Any of us who look honestly at ourselves would be struck with similar contradictions, but perhaps an authentic, untidy look at our own complicated lives is not what we want these days.
 This isn’t the message we seem to be craving right now, but then again, this isn’t the world we want either.